What is Apple Pay?

 Contactless payments aren't limited to cards.
 Global tech companies have harnessed the same near-field communications (NFC) technology to enable contactless payments through smartphones and other gadgets.

-Apple Pay lets you pay for goods by moving your iPhone over a contactless reader, removing the need to use a physical card or enter a Pin.
+Apple Pay is a digital wallet that lets you pay for goods by moving your iPhone over a contactless reader, removing the need to use a physical card or enter a Pin.

 Is Apple Pay safe?

 Apple Pay appears to be at least as secure as contactless payments:

 When you add a card, its details are encrypted and stored only on your iPhone, not on Apple's servers.